 As a student in the Nursing Program at Tacoma Community College, I am aware of the possible risks and discomforts, benefits, and appropriate alternatives to my voluntary participation in the nursing courses.
 I agree to abide by the safety rules and regulations promulgated by Tacoma Community College and the instructor of each course as they relate to my participation in the courses.
 I have made the Associate Dean for Nursing and the appropriate instructor(s) aware of any pre-existing condition (such as seizure disorder, bleeding disorder, etc.) that I have that might put myself or others at risk through my participation.
 I further state that I am of legal age and legally competent to sign this agreement or that I will obtain signature from my legal guardian.
-I have read and understand the terms of the agreement as my own free act.
+I have read and understand the terms of the agreement and I sign the agreement as my own free act.

 Print Name SID # Date

 Signature

-d consent for participation and to withdraw cor ing consent will not adversely affect my course
+consent for participation and to withdraw co ng consent will not adversely affect my cours

 Print Name SID # Date

 Signature

-At this time, (date), I do not give my consent to partic cipate in invasive procedures during lab.
+At this time, (date), I do not give my consent to parti icipate in invasive procedures during lab.

-Print Name SID # Date
+Print Name SID# Date

-Signature